top of page

 Include a personal-pollution estimate, and a guess about how much you'll continue to pollute.

-Cut your toxic pollution output (in half?) in the coming months.
+Cut your toxic output (in half?) in the coming months.

 Let your peers, co-workers and neighbors hold you accountable.